-Brink is a leading securities and transactional attorney.
+Brink Dickerson is a leading securities and transactional lawyer.
 His securities practice focuses on the routine periodic disclosure obligations of public companies, and his clients include:

 - Domtar Corporation, a leading sustainable paper company